Home Working in Australia – What you need to know

 Use word of mouth

 Australians love to be helpful, so word of mouth can be a very effective method.
 Talk about your job search to people you meet: backpackers, locals, retailers… There is always someone, who knows someone, who is looking to recruit!
-Also, make contacts in the hostel and take advantage of the good tips from the backpackers on site.
+Also, make contacts in the hostel and take advantage of the good tips from the other backpackers on site.

 Register with a recruitment agency